 Hot flushes and/or night sweats

-The hot sweats are something many ladies speak about.
-They can vary from feeling slightly warm to extreme sweating and the need to change clothes and bedding.
-They can last for just a few months, or continue on for many years.
+Hot sweats are something many ladies talk about.
+They can range from feeling slightly warm to extreme sweating, with the need to change clothes and bedding.
+They can last for just a few months or continue on for many years.

-The liver is the main organ in our body that creates heat so sometimes doing something to gently support the liver (such as taking Milk Thistle or Taraxacum tinctures, or appropriate homeopathic remedies) may ease symptoms.
+The liver is the main organ in our body that creates heat, so sometimes doing something to gently support the liver (such as taking Milk Thistle or Taraxacum tinctures, or appropriate homeopathic remedies) is one option some find helpful as part of general self-care during this time.

-Some ladies choose to do a liver cleanse and say it works wonders.
-However, a liver cleanse can be quite a big commitment and often needs to be repeated so I have not taken that approach myself.
+However, a liver cleanse can be quite a big commitment and often requires repeated sessions, so I have not taken that approach myself.

 Sleep interruption

 Sleep is important to allow our bodies to refresh and renew.
-Get into a routine of going to bed before 11 pm and making sure you are in a calm relaxed state, well hydrated.
-Avoid caffeine and other stimulants during the evening.
+Get into a routine of going to bed before 11 pm and making sure you are in a calm, relaxed state, well hydrated.
+Avoid caffeine and other stimulants during the late afternoon and evening.

-If an active mind is keeping you from sleeping, or you wake in the night worrying, then try listening to something that will distract you such as guided meditations (through earplugs if you share your bedroom!).
+If an active mind is keeping you from sleeping, or you wake in the night worrying, try listening to something that distracts you, such as guided meditations (through earplugs if you share your bedroom!).
+EFT (energy tapping) can also help tremendously.

 Sex life changes